airladon/ThisIGet/src/content/Math/Geometry_1/SimilarTriangles/discover/simple/content.md

 As they are congruent, they also share the same corresponding angles.

-And now we see the original too similar triangles also share the same angles.
+And now we see the original two similar triangles also share the same corresponding angles.

 ![](final_sides.png)
 </hintLow>